t60011/rhino-mcp/rhino_mcp/README.md

 ## Troubleshooting

+- **Connection issues**:
-- **Connection issues**: Make sure the Rhino script is running before starting the MCP server
+  - Make sure the Rhino script is running (check Python Editor output)
+  - Verify port 9876 is not in use by another application
+  - Check that both Rhino and Claude Desktop are running

+- **Script not starting**:
+  - Make sure you're using Rhino 7 or newer
+  - Check the Python Editor for any error messages
+  - Try closing and reopening the Python Editor

-- **Package not found**: Ensure you're in the correct directory and have installed the package in development mode
+- **Package not found**:
+  - Ensure you're in the correct directory and have installed the package in development mode
+  - Verify your conda environment is activated

-- **Python path issues**: Verify that the Python path in `claude_desktop_config.json` matches your conda environment's Python path
+- **Python path issues**:
+  - Verify that the Python path in `claude_desktop_config.json` matches your conda environment's Python path
+  - Make sure you're using the full path to the Python interpreter

+- **Timeout errors**:
-- **Timeout errors**: Try simplifying your requests or breaking them into smaller steps
+  - Try simplifying your requests or breaking them into smaller steps
+  - Check if the Rhino script is still running (try `start_server()` again)

 ## Limitations